effieklimi/effieklimi/README.md

 > **I work right where dry and wet lab meet;** both a computational biologist and a wet lab scientist.
 Working on simplifying the most used analyses in biology down to requiring the most minimal input possible from the user.

-#### 📦 Two packages currently in the works... more to come soon ⏳

-> I am looking for machine learning engineers and web developers interested in biology to automate science and build products with!
-If that is you, [contact me](mailto:hey@effie.bio)!

 <!--
 **effieklimi/effieklimi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.